Avian influenza H7N9 in China

 - Wash your hands with soap under warm running water for at least 20 seconds

 - Wash your hands as often as possible.

 - Keep alcohol-based hand sanitizer and use it for washing, if soap and water are not available.

 - Cover your mouth and nose with your arm to reduce the spread of germs.

 - If you use a tissue, dispose of it as soon as possible and wash your hands afterwards.

-- It is recommended that when you call your health care provider or urgent care facility that you inform them of:
+- Call your health care provider or urgent care facility and advise them of: